ivan-22-3-5/MySchedule_TUI/README.md

 ---

-MySchedule_TUI is a terminal user interface rust implementation of MySchedule.
+MySchedule_TUI is a terminal user interface implementation of MySchedule written in rust.

 ---